rob-murray/five-star/README.md

 ## Usage

-There are two components required, the thing being rated and how it is rated - the thing you want rated is defined as being rateable and you can have one or more "raters" to give it a rating.
+There are two components required, the thing being rated and how it is rated - the thing you want rated is defined as being rateable and you can have one or more rating classes to give it a rating.
 You must implement your these raters and provide the classes to the item being rated, this library takes care of the rest.

-* `Rateable` - This is the object that can be rated based on
+* `rateable` - This is the object that can be rated -  this is your domain model that has various attributes that you need rated.
-* `Rater` - A class that knows how to give a rating to the object being rated
+* `rater` - A class that knows how to give a rating to the object being rated based on classification of the rateable's attributes.

-Each `Rater` must return a rating within the scale given and a weighting which will be used to calculate the overall rating.
+Each `rater` must return a rating within the scale given and a weighting which will be used to calculate the overall rating.

 The current rating scale used is 0 - 10 as floating point numbers that can be rounded as you require.

+The rating calculation will take the rating value from each rater along with the weighting to calculate the overall average rating.

 ### Rateable

 This module when included gives the object the following interface on the instance.

-* `rating` - `[Float]` -  The overall rating calculated
+* `rating` - `@return [Float]` -  The overall rating calculated for the rateable object.
-* `rating_descriptions` - `[Array]` - A list of the description from each rater class
+* `rating_descriptions` - `@return [Array]` - A list of description from each raters.
+This is delegated to the rater.

 The classes used to rate the object can be specified using the class method `rate_with(*class_names)` and passing in one or more rating classes.